Apep (star system): Observation

 The system was the first gamma-ray burst progenitor candidate to be discovered in the Milky Way galaxy, although it had not been known as such in early observations, such as those with the XMM-Newton and Chandra space telescopes, where it had been identified simply as an X-ray source as early as August 2004.
 Astronomer Joe Callingham first observed Apep during undergraduate studies at the University of Sydney with the Molonglo Observatory Synthesis Telescope, and was noted as a potential colliding-wind binary, with a radio source as bright as Eta Carinae.
 Callingham and Peter Tuthill, who led the discovery of WR 104 in 1998 and sought interest in Apep after observing its extreme infrared properties, used the ESO's Very Large Telescope for observations in August 2016.
 Further observations with the Anglo-Australian Telescope and the Australia Telescope Compact Array, along with contributions from various international institutions, led to the publication of a scientific paper in Nature Astronomy on 19 November 2018.
 It concluded that the system was a Wolf–Rayet binary and a progenitor for a gamma-ray burst.
 It had been previously assumed that such systems were only found in galaxies younger than the Milky Way.

+JWST Mid-Infrared Instrument observations were published in 2025.
+The observations showed the outer shells.
+The observed dust structure was produced over the last 700 years and the dust shell is expanding with a speed of 90±4 mas/yr.